First Sunday in Advent

 PRAYERS OF THE PEOPLE

-Let us confess our sins to God (Silence may be kept).
+Celebrant Let us confess our sins against God and our neighbors.

-Almighty God have mercy on you, forgive you all your sins through the grace of Jesus Christ.
-Strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
-Amen.
+Celebrant Almighty God have mercy on you, ☩ forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in

 Celebrant The peace of the Lord be always with you.